• Port Orford Heads State Park offers spectacular views from atop of the headland

 • Coast Guard Lifeboat Station Museum tells the story of the Coast Guard in the area

 Port Orford Heads State Park is a scenic location on a bluff towering over Port Orford.
 The views here are truly spectacular.
-You can see the rocky terrain, sea of greenery, endless ocean, offshore rocks, Port Orford, and beautiful wildflowers during the blooming season.
+You can see rocky terrain, a sea of greenery, an endless ocean, offshore rocks, Port Orford, and beautiful wildflowers during the blooming season.

-In addition to nature viewing and photography, avid adventurers got plenty of other things to do here.
-Hike one of the 3 trails, or all of them, visit the Coast Guard Lifeboat Station Museum, have a picnic, or just enjoy the refreshing ocean breeze.
+In addition to nature viewing and photography, avid adventurers have plenty of other things to do here.
+Hike one of the three trails, or all of them, visit the Coast Guard Lifeboat Station Museum, have a picnic, or enjoy the refreshing ocean breeze.

-Nature and wildlife viewing at the park are one of the best in the Port Orford area.
-High areas let you see far and wide enjoying the Pacific Ocean views and a rugger rocky terrain surrounded by coastal greenery.
+Nature and wildlife viewing at the park are among the best in the Port Orford area.
+High areas let you see far and wide, enjoying views of the Pacific Ocean and rugged rocky terrain, surrounded by coastal greenery.

 Fall whale watching is great here, especially from the Headland Trail, but you can see plenty of other wildlife year-round.
 You can see a plethora of sea creatures, and birds, and because of the surrounding greenery, a variety of land animals too, from squirrels to Black-tailed deer.

-Guardsmen stayed at the station and if the lookout tower reported a ship in danger, they would run down from the quarters to the lifeboat at Nellies Cove to provide assistance.
-Station was closed in 1970 and in 2000 Point Orford Heritage Society reopened it again as a museum.
+Guardsmen stayed at the station, and if the lookout tower reported a ship in danger, they would run down from the quarters to the lifeboat at Nellies Cove to provide assistance.
+The station was closed in 1970, and in 2000, the Point Orford Heritage Society reopened it as a museum.

 Open: Year-round